justinoboyle/BeautifulDiscord/README.md

 MyDiscord
 ================

+**This project isn't maintained, and hasn't been in a while.
+If you want, you can submit a PR and I'll review it, but I'm not making any changes myself.**

 Simple Python script that adds CSS hot-reload and Custom JavaScript support to Discord.

 psst: there's a [rewrite effort](https://github.com/justinoboyle/mydiscord/tree/rewrite) going on over here.